 Resolution Nos.
-Parl Particulars 24 25 26 27 28 Material RPTs t Material RPTs by Subsidiary(ies) of the Company . .
-Value of the proposed transaction (not to exceed) ₹2,600 Crore ₹1,850 Crore ₹3,200 Crore ₹1,010 Crore ₹1,200 Crore : - Value of RPT as % of арргох.
-1.90% approx. 1.35% арргох.
-2.34% арргох.
-0.74% арргох.
-0.88 % conspany s addited consolidated annual turnover of ₹1,36,977.76 Value of RPT as % of MWL's Audited Value of RPT as % of PPRPL's Audited Value of RPT as % of PKCL's Audited Value of RPT as % of QRT's Audited Value of RPT as % of VBBPL's Audited Crores for the financial year 2022-23. standalone annual turnover of ₹ Nil for the financial year 2022-23. approx. % N.A. standalone annual turnover of ₹ Nil for the financial year 2022-23. approx. % N.A. standalone annual turnover of ₹1,517.61 Crores for the financial year 2022-23, approx. 210.86% standalone annual turnover of ₹110.90 Crores for the financial year 2022-23. approx. standalone annual turnover of ₹469.20 Crores for the financial year 2022- 23. approx. 255.75% VIII.
-If the transaction relates to any loans, inter - corporate deposits, advances or investments made or given by the listed entity or its 8 / (i) Details of financial Indebtedness incurred Not applicable None Not applicable None (ii) Applicable terms, including covenants, tenure, interest rate and repayment schedule, whether secured or unsecured; if secured, the nature of security.
-Not applicable Note 3: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Company Not applicable Note 4: Providing a Assistance by the C of the Company Note 4: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Company (iii) the purpose for which the funds will be utilized by the ultimate beneficiary of such funds pursuant to the related party transaction Not applicable Note 3: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Company Not applicable Note 4: Providing a Assistance by the C of the Company Note 4: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Company
+Part Particulars 24 25 26 27 28 Material RPTs t Material RPTs by Subsidiary(ies) of the Company Company . .
+Value of the proposed transaction (not to exceed) ₹2,600 Crore ₹1,850 Crore ₹3,200 Crore ₹1,010 Crore ₹1,200 Crore Ξ̈́ Value of RPT as % of арргох.
+1.90% арргох.
+1.35% approx. 2.34% approx. 0.74% approx. 0.88 % Company's audited consolidated annual Value of RPT as % of MWL's Audited Value of RPT as % of PPRPL's Audited Value of RPT as % of PKCL's Audited Value of RPT as % of QRT's Audited Value of RPT as % of VBBPL's Audited turnover of ₹1,56,977.76 Crores for the financial year standalone annual standalone annual standalone annual standalone standalone annual 2022-23. financial year 2022-23. financial year 2022-23. approx. % N.A.
+Crores for the financial year 2022-23. approx. 210.86% \$110.90 Crores for the financial year 2022-23. approx. 910.72% Crores for the financial year 2022-23. approx. 255.75% VIII.
+If the transaction relates to any loans, inter - corporate deposits, advances or investments made or given by the listed entity or its subsidiary: (i) Details of financial Indebtedness incurred Not applicable None Not applicable None (ii) Applicable terms, including covenants, tenure, interest rate and repayment schedule, whether secured or unsecured; if secured, the nature Not applicable Note 3: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Company Not applicable Note 4: Providing a Assistance by the C of the Company Note 4: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Company (iii) the purpose for which the funds will be utilized by the ultimate beneficiary of such funds pursuant to the related party transaction Not applicable Note 3: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Company Not applicable Note 4: Providing a Assistance by the C of the Company Note 4: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Company

-Particulars ix.
-Justificatio RPT is in th Company. iculars Justification as to why the RPT is in the interest of the Company.
-Refer: Note 7: Purchase / Sale of goods and services by the subsidiaries 26 26 Subsidiassy(ios) of the 27 e Company 28 on as to why the he interest of the Refer Note 7: P of goods hy Cobcidiacy/ige) of th e Company on as to why the he interest of the חא אחשוחופחחכ לח Dofoc RPT is in th Company. he interest of the Refer: . בי Refer by the subsidiaries Note 6: Rendering / Availing Mining Note 7: Purchase / Sale of goods and Note 7: Purchase / Sale of goods and by the subsidiaries Services related transactions services by the subsidiaries. services by the subsidiaries Obtaining Financial Note 3: Providing Note 3: Providing Assistance by the Company / Subsidiaries and Obtaining Financial and Obtaining Financial Assistance of the Company Assistance by by the Company / Note 4: Subscription of Securities by the the Company / Subsidiaries of the Company / Subsidiaries Company Note 4: Subscription of the Company of Securities by tne Company / Subsidiaries of the Company x.
-Copy of the other exter Copy of the valuation or other external party report.
-Not Applicable if any such r relied upon. if any such report has been relied upon. xi.
-Anyother ir relevant or Anyother information relevant or important for None the membe the members to take a transaction uecision on the proposed transaction
+Resolution Nos.
+Par Particulars 24 25 26 27 28 Material RPTs Material RPTs by Subsidiary(ies) of the Company Company .× Justification as to why the Refer: Refer Refer: Refer: Refer RPT is in the interest of the Company.
+Note 7: Purchase / Sale Note 7: Purchase / Sale of goods and services by the subsidiaries by the subsidiaries Note 6: Rendering / Availing Mining Services related Note 7: Purchase / Sale of goods and services by the Note 7: Purchase / Sale of goods and services by the Note 3: Providing and transactions subsidiaries. subsidiaries Obtaining Financial Assistance by the Note 3: Providing and Obtaining Note 3: Providing and Obtaining Company / Subsidiaries Financial Financial Assistance of the Company Assistance by by the Company / Note 4: Subscription the Company / Subsidiaries of the Subsidiaries of the Company Company / Subsidiaries Company Note 4: Subscription of the Company of Securities by the Company / Subsidiaries of the Company × Copy of the valuation or Not Applicable other external party report, if any such report has been relied upon. . × Anyother information None relevant or important for the members to take a decision on the proposed